• Skip to primary navigation

 Vitamin E capsules

-Home Remedies to Avoid
+Home remedies to avoid

 Takeaway

-The appropriate acne scar treatment is determined by the type of scar being addressed and the individual’s skin color and type.
-OTC products used for this purpose include salicylic acid, azelaic acid, hydroquinone or retinol.
-In-office procedures such as laser treatments, chemical peels, microdermabrasion and microneedling are another option.
-It is possible to lighten PIH with at-home remedies such as lemon juice, vitamin E capsules or apple cider vinegar, but these DIY options are less effective than OTC or professional treatments.
+In-office procedures such as laser treatments, chemical peels, microdermabrasion and microneedling are other effective options.
+While possible to lighten hyperpigmentation with at-home remedies such as vitamin E capsules or diluted lemon juice, these options are far less effective than OTC or professional treatments.

 Sources